redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 Low hit ratios coupled with high numbers of object evictions may indicate that your cache is too small.
 This can cause thrashing on the application side, a scenario where the cache is constantly being invalidated.

-The upshot here is that when your Redis database is using 100% of available memory, you need to measure the rate of
+This means that when your Redis database is using 100% of available memory, you need to measure the rate of
 [key evictions](https://redis.io/docs/latest/operate/rs/references/metrics/database-operations/#evicted-objectssec).